jess-of-the-woods/tid_til/README.md

-# today I did / today I learned
+# Today I did / Today I learned
 A repository to keep track of what I have been [working on each day](tid.md) & what I have been learning.
 As well as a place to keep notes, questions etc.

 [To Learn](toLearn.md)